brianhill/loops-and-orbits/final_projects/matt_nicolo/keplers_2nd_law.md

 ## Matt and Nicolo &mdash; Kepler's 2nd Law

 Proving that Kepler's 2nd Law (equal areas in equal times) works.

-Produce a visualization of the equal areas.
+Produce a visualization of the equal areas law of Kepler's three laws.
+Start from the Newton's Cannon notebook.

 ### Links